The Ultimate Guide to Worms in Pets

 - Fenbendazole - A broad-spectrum wormer for use in small and large animals.
 In dogs, this ingredient is effective against roundworms, hookworms and whipworms.

-- Praziquantel - A popular drug for treating adult tapeworm infections in dogs but doesn’t till eggs or larvae so can result in reinfection.
+- Praziquantel - A popular drug for treating adult tapeworm infections in dogs, but doesn’t kill eggs or larvae, so it can result in reinfection.

 - Ivermectin - The most commonly used as a preventive for heartworms in cats and dogs, but at higher doses, it can also be effective against external parasites.